even13/workshops/week-1/debugging_fizzbuzz/README.md

 2. The code doesn't do what the tests expect it to.
 This means that the code works, but it doesn't give the output expected by the tests.

 You will see both of these errors in this example.
 Each type of error gives a different kind of error message.
-Before you start to resolve a bug, try to identify it's type.
+Before you start to resolve a bug, try to identify its type.

 <details><summary>Post Challenge</summary>